ReactiveMatter/reactivematter.github.io/internet-explorer.md

 ## Bludit

-[Bludit](https://www.bludit.com/) is flat file CMS which store in flat files.
+[Bludit](https://www.bludit.com/) is flat file CMS which stores content in flat files.
 It supports markdown and WYSIWYG editor mode.
 It is highly customizable, and blazingly fast.

+## Github pages

+[Github](https://pages.github.com/) pages allow you publish you markdown files on github.
+It generates a static html site using Jekyll.

+## Dokuwiki

+[Dokuwiki](https://www.dokuwiki.org/dokuwiki) is a wiki software built in PHP which stores content in flat files.